Klara Prast: 1907

 Readers are first introduced to Klara after the Runaways helped to stop a fire in a factory full of children in New York City in the year 1907, where they had become displaced due to a time device created by Gertrude Yorkes' parents.
 Had history proceeded as normal, Klara would have died that day, on June 27, 1907.
 After the fire is put out, Karolina Dean flies through the factory looking for survivors and comes across a bridge of rose vines through a hole in the wall and catches a glimpse of Klara as she runs away.

 Later that night, Karolina comes across some similar roses and spies into a window, where she sees young Klara about to be beaten by an older man for not selling the flowers for money, angering Karolina greatly.
 The next day, Karolina takes Molly Hayes with her to confront Klara about her powers, and tell her not to worry.
 When Molly asks if she would like to join the team to get away from her abusive life, they are stunned to learn that it's not so easy for her, as the man Karolina saw was not her father, but her husband.
 She makes it clear to Karolina, though Molly does not appear to understand, that he both physically and sexually abuses her.
-Later, however, Molly refers to Klara's "duty" to her husband as "not just a sin, it's illegal", suggesting she understands more than she lets on.
+Later, however, Molly refers to Klara's "duty" to her Mr. Prast as "not just a sin, it's illegal", suggesting she understands more than she lets on.

 As it turns out, Klara's family had married her off to Mr. Prast (who was traveling to America) and turned their backs on her because her mother had seen her as something unholy and called her powers a "curse".
 Karolina and Molly manage to persuade Klara to come with them, albeit hesitantly.
 Klara gets scared and runs off after seeing Karolina and Xavin, in her female form, have an intimate moment, which she finds to be wrong due to her conservative upbringing.
 Molly confronts her on this and leaves her saddened, saying she is acting just like another grownup.
 Later, just after the Runaways' great alley battle, they find Klara battered and bruised by her husband.
 The team gladly accepts for her to come with them, returning to the same point they left.